 What we can offer you

-- Support during your transition from school to college and into employment or higher education.
+- Support during transition from school to college and into employment or higher education.

-- Support with coursework and assignments through liaising with your course tutors.
+- Support with coursework and assignments through liaising with course tutors.

-- Specialist facilities including the ‘Green Room’ which has computers in a quiet location where you can work and space to support your self-regulation with staff that can give you guidance and mentoring.
+- Specialist facilities including the ‘Green Room’ which has computers in a quiet location where students can work, access space to support self-regulation, and be supported by staff that can provide guidance and mentoring.

 - 1:1 study support, mentoring sessions, and progress monitoring.

-- Support to create a communication plan that reflects how you want to interact with others in the college; including your peers, tutors, support staff and anyone else that is important to you.
+- Support to create a communication plan that reflects communication and interaction with others at the College; including your peers, tutors, support staff.

 Noah started College on the Gateway programme and says "once I made the decision to join Gateway, I haven't looked back!".